textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 1. Using the [Azure portal](https://portal.azure.com), navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu.

-2. Search for the name of your research group, and select it from the list.
+2. Search for the name of your research group and select it from the list.

-3. Select Delete in the command bar, and confirm the deletion by re-typing the Resource group name, and selecting Delete.
+3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name, and selecting Delete.

 You should follow all steps provided _after_ attending the Hands-on lab.